Tornado outbreak sequence of March 24–28, 2021: Franklin–Newnan–Peachtree City, Georgia

-This large, violent nighttime tornado caused severe damage in the southern suburbs of Atlanta.
+This very large, violent nighttime tornado caused severe damage in the southern suburbs of Atlanta.
 It first touched down in western Heard County at 11:37 p.m.
 EDT (03:37 UTC) and tracked east-northeastward along SR 34 northeast of Texas, initially causing only minor EF0 to EF1 tree damage as it passed north of Viola.
 It widened and intensified before moving into Franklin, causing high-end EF2 damage in the downtown area.
 Multiple businesses were heavily damaged, metal beams were twisted at a large industrial building, which lost its roof and a wall, and some other metal buildings were damaged to a lesser degree.
 A gas station awning and a semi-trailer were blown over as well.
 Homes were damaged in residential areas of Franklin, and two had their roofs torn off.
 Sheds and detached garages were destroyed, and many trees were snapped, uprooted, or damaged throughout the town.
 This included a few pine trees that sustained some low-end debarking.
 The tornado weakened back to EF1 strength and narrowed as it crossed US 27 and exited Franklin.
 It continued to parallel GA 34 as it approached the county line, snapping and uprooting trees in a heavily forested area.
 The tornado crossed into Coweta County at 11:54 p.m.
 EDT (03:54 UTC) and began to move toward Newnan.
-The first of three tornado emergencies was issued at 12:06 a.m.
-EDT (04:06 UTC) as a large debris signature appeared on radar.
 Along JD Walton Road, EF1 damage continued as the tornado destroyed an outbuilding and uprooted and snapped numerous trees.
 As it crossed Smokey Road, Holbrook Road, and Victorian Lane, the tornado began to widen again and reached low-end EF2 intensity, snapping many large trees and causing roof and window damage to homes as it entered more populated areas at the southwestern edge of Newnan.
 The most intense damage in this area occurred in the Mountain Creek and Woodlawn Farms subdivisions.
 The tornado then grew tremendously and reached EF3 intensity as it moved across Timberland Trail and Smokey Ridge Drive, damaging or destroying numerous homes as it moved through multiple subdivisions.
 Many homes sustained roof loss and collapse of exterior walls, and one home was left with only its back wall standing.
 Severe tree damage occurred in this area, cars were flipped, and a gas station awning was shredded.
+The first of three tornado emergencies was then issued at 12:06 a.m.
+EDT (04:06 UTC) as a large debris signature appeared on radar.